ChasarooniZ/ChasarooniZ/README.md

 - ⚖️[**O is for Objection**](https://foundryvtt.com/packages/objection).
 A nice little phoenix wright visual effect module
 - ✂️[**Depruner**](https://foundryvtt.com/packages/depruner-chat-message-remover).
 Small module that removes messages when they go above a certain amount for performance reasons
 - [**Ready For the Stage - Theatre Inserts Extension**](https://foundryvtt.com/packages/ready-for-the-stage) - Extension to theatre inserts module to make it more usable for my cases

+You can reach out to me via github issue, if for some reason I don't see them you can reach out to me on the pf2e fvtt discord (`chasarooni`) in my module threads.

 <!--
 **ChasarooniZ/ChasarooniZ** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.